 Why Does This Matter for My Health?
 Two words: Use.
 Condoms.
 Only one-third of men used a condom the last time they had sex, according to a 2017 report from the CDC.
 The data was nationally representative of the U.S. population and found that for women who were engaged, married, or living with their partner, 12 percent of their male partners always used a condom.
 For women who’d “just met” their partner or only went out with him “once in a while,” 43 percent used condoms.

-The WellBe Takeaway: When it comes to sexual health, we’re using vagina-friendly products (like condoms from Sustain Natural) to help protect against STDs and avoid ingredients like nitrosamine, a possible carcinogen.
-And to help boost our immunity, we’re hosting a panel on November 9 in NYC all about eating to avoid getting sick.
-Join us!
+The WellBe Takeaway: When it comes to sexual health, we’re using vagina-friendly products to help protect against STDs and avoid ingredients like nitrosamine, a possible carcinogen.

 5. “Healthy” food labels may make you overeat

 What: People who ate foods labeled as “healthy” were more likely to eat more than those who ate food labeled “indulgent,” according to an Arizona State University study.

 The Details: The study had two parts, involving two kinds of protein shakes, one high in fat, sugar, and calories, and the other low in those nutrients.
 After drinking a shake and doing a task, participants watched a video while eating potato chips.

 In the first part, researchers observed that people who drank the high-sugar shake ate more chips than the low-sugar group.
 In the second part, researchers labeled the shakes as either “healthy living” or “indulgent” and found that the group with the “healthy” shake ate more chips.